computersarecool/cpp_sockets/README.md

 - Protocol
 - Client or Server

+Then

   If client:
     - Destination IP address (if client)
     - Destination port (if client)

   If server:
      - Port on which to listen

 ## Functionality
 The UDP Client sends a message and exist